toddmotto/angularjs-styleguide/README.md

 	*Why?*
 	- DOM manipulation can be difficult to test, debug, and there are often better ways (e.g. CSS, animations, templates)
 	- **Most importantly**, while it's true that controllers (defined with `.controller()`) are provided access to the parent-most `$element`, generally speaking, the desired DOM manipulation relates to some child element in the controller's View .
 Directives, on the other hand, are provided access to the `element` underlying the desired DOM changes.
 Using such `element` avoids unnecessarily having to search (possibly, by a unique identifier) for the element and more appropriately associates the DOM manipulation logic with the subject of such logic (i.e. the element!).
 In addition, separating such logic out of the controllers avoids further complicating controller logic while providing encapsulation for DOM related logic.
-After all, **[Controllers](#controllers)** have their own reason for being unrelated to DOM manipulation.
+After all, **[Controllers](#controllers)** have their own reason for being that is unrelated to DOM manipulation.

   - **Naming conventions**: Never `ng-*` prefix custom directives, they might conflict future native directives